Qiskit/qiskit-metapackage/docs/aqua/algorithms.rst

 Exact Eigensolver
 ^^^^^^^^^^^^^^^^^

-Exact Eigensolver computes up to the first :math:`k` eigenvalues of a complex square matrix of dimension
+Exact Eigensolver computes up to the first :math:`k` eigenvalues of a complex-valued square matrix of dimension
 :math:`n \times n`, with :math:`k \leq n`.
 It can be configured with an ``int`` parameter ``k`` indicating the number of eigenvalues to
 compute: